 WRITING

-Writing plays an important part in all aspects of June's professional and creative career paths.
-Her writing skills cross the spectrum of business writing, PR and marketing, creative writing, life writing, lyrics for songs, poetry, editing and proof reading, and so on.
+Writing plays an important part in all aspects of June's professional and creative career pathways, across the spectrum of business writing, PR and marketing, creative writing, life writing, lyrics, poetry, editing and proof reading, and so on.

-Entering the complex world of book publishing in 2007 as 'grass roots' Marketing Manager for former educational book publishing company Pearson Education NZ, this experience provided June with full 'hands-on' knowledge of book production and marketing; a valuable range of skill-sets that she is able to draw on and apply at will, to any writing related project.
+June joined the complex world of book publishing in 2007 as 'grass roots' Marketing Manager for former educational book publishing company Pearson Education NZ, gaining full 'hands-on' knowledge of book production and marketing; a valuable range of skill-sets that she is able to draw on and apply at will, to any writing related project.

 Writing for Children